AdobeDocs/experience-manager-cloud-service.en/help/operations/backup.md

 ## Choosing the Right Backup {#choosing-backup}

 Restores only restore content to AEM.
-For this reason, you must carefully consider code changes that were made between your desired restore point and the current time by reviewing the commit history between the your current commit ID and the one being restored to.
+For this reason, you must carefully consider code changes that were made between your desired restore point and the current time by reviewing the commit history between the current commit ID and the one being restored to.

 There are several scenarios.